credit freeze on mobile phone

 Absolutely.
 Disputes are 100% free.

 It means we already investigated the item(s) you are disputing, and the company who provided the information to TransUnion told us the information on your credit report was correct.
 If you have documents to support your dispute, you can submit your request again online, with the supporting documents, and we will be happy to investigate the item(s) again.
-Examples of supporting documents might be a letter from the creditor or courthouse, billing statement, letter from the IRS, canceled check or money order showing payment, etc. You may also want to contact the company you hold the account with directly to make the update.
+Examples of supporting documents that can be used to support your claim might be a letter from the creditor or courthouse, billing statement, letter from the IRS, canceled check or money order showing payment, etc. You may also want to contact the company you hold the account with directly to make the update.
 Or, you can add a statement of 100 words or less to your credit file.

 Employment information is typically reported from applications for credit.
 This information is generally not used by credit grantors or employers in making their decisions, but it is typically used for demographic purposes.
 You can update your employment information online through the TransUnion Service Center.
 Start a dispute and click the “Add” button next to employment history.